What is ringworm?

 How is jock itch treated?

-How can I protect myself from jock itch?
+How can I prevent jock itch?

 - Wear loose fitting cotton underwear and pants.

 - Keep the groin area clean and dry.
-After showering, be sure to fully dry all areas.

 - Treat athlete’s foot to prevent spread to the groin.